patriciogonzalezvivo/patriciogonzalezvivo.com/2014/skylines/about.md

 This series of projects are about awareness.
 More specifically about the tools and techniques we use to see the world around us.

 These projects are part of a on going process nourished buy different motivations a long my last year as a Parson's MFA DT student.
 I found that awareness of my surroundings was the constant and repetitive presence on my works.
-Probably moved by my own limitations and lack of atention.
+Probably moved by my own limitations and lack of attention.

 By looking at the horizon we found a _skyline_.
 A place where the earth and the sky touch and differentiate from each other.
 This contour is the confluence of time and space.
 The landscape is shaped over time by forces like the erosion or human hand, is  in constant change and fluctuation.
 Also this skyline is defined by the particular position of the observer.
 Seen through technical devices allow us to look beyond our perception in different qualities of time and space.